DaveParillo/cisc192-reader/_sources/chapter2/operators-char.rst

    :nocodelens:
    :caption: Adding to Characters

    This program performs character addition.
-It works by converting the character 'a' to ASCII, adding 1 to this value, then converting the result from ASCIIs back to a character.
+It works because the character ``a`` is actually stored as the number ``97``!
+   The value '97' is the way 'a' is represented in the ASCII character set.
+   ASCII is common, but there are many others.

+   ``cout`` 'knows' that when the type is ``char``, it should print the character representation and not the actual numeric value.

    ~~~~
    #include <iostream>
-   using namespace std;

    int main () {
        char letter = 'a' + 1;
-       cout << letter << endl;
+       std::cout << letter;
    }

 Although it is syntactically legal to multiply characters, it is almost never